TheGrove/grunt-channel-builder/README.md

 # grunt-channel-builder

-> Grunt plugin for outputting multiple applications by channel based on shared and unshared code residing in the same repository.
+> Grunt plugin for creating multiple applications by channel based on shared and unshared code residing in the same repository.
+Developed to work with [ngbp](https://github.com/ngbp/ngbp) but allow the ability to have targetted custom output builds per client/region.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`